jane/react-whirligig/README.md

 _default: 0_

-The index to which the track should transition if it is not already there.
+The index to which the whirligig should transition if it is not already there.
 This is distinct from `startAt` in that `startAt` is only effective when the component mounts and does not transition, but moves immediately to the given slide.
-The `slideTo` prop is meant to be used as a mechanism for the consuming component to directly control when and where the track transitions to.
+The `slideTo` prop is meant to be used as a mechanism for the consuming component to directly control when and where the whirligig transitions to.

 ### snapToSlide:_bool_